kubepack/kubepack/docs/guides/README.md

 Guides show you how to perform tasks with Kubepack.

-- [Scenario-1](/docs/guides/scenario-1.md) How Kubepack dependency works.
+- [Scenario-1](/docs/guides/scenario-1.md) How Kubepack dependency resolution works.
 - [Scenario-2](/docs/guides/scenario-2.md) Get the dependency and how intermediate patch works.
 - [Scenario-3](/docs/guides/scenario-3.md) Get the dependency and intermediate repository has patch in same repository.
 - [Scenario-4](/docs/guides/scenario-4.md) Main `manifest.yaml` file has double dependency and they are depend on two different contradictory branch.